 Dates: Sept 18 – Nov 27 (half term Oct 23)

 Jan 8 – March 19 (half term Feb 12)

 April 30 – June 25 (half term May 28)

 Venue: Gosling Room

 Fees: HLSI members £95 for a 10-week term

 £68 for 7-week summer term

 Art Class materials

-- No 2 ‘Rigger’ or Liner watercolour brush (very long bristle bristles)
+No 2 ‘Rigger’ or Liner watercolour brush (very long bristles)

-- Winsor & Newton – Cotman Water Colour 12 Half Pan Sketchers’ Pocket Box (you should be able to get one for approx. £9, or bring in what you have but it’s preferable not to buy a cheap set.
+Winsor & Newton – Cotman Water Colour 12 Half Pan Sketchers’ Pocket Box.
+(You should be able to get one for approx £9, or bring in what you have but best not to buy a cheap set.)

-- An A4 or A3 watercolour paper pad- 300gsm weight (either Langton, Winsor and Newton Cotman, Aquafine or Bockingford) I would suggest one with a nice texture (usually the one called ‘rough’) but if you want to create fine, detailed work, then a smoother texture would be preferable, such as ‘hot’ or ‘cold pressed’.
+I would suggest one with a nice texture (usually the one called ‘rough’ or ‘Cold Pressed/ NOT’) but if you want to create fine, detailed work, then a smoother texture would be best, such as ‘hot-pressed’.